Definition of Elliott Waves

 In this type of correction, Wave B makes a new high.
 The final Wave C may drop to the beginning of Wave A, or below it.

-Fibonacci Ratios in
+Fibonacci Ratios in an Irregular Wave |

-Wave A or 1.25 x Wave A
+Wave B = either 1.15 x Wave A or 1.25 x Wave A |

-Wave A or 2.62 x Wave A
+Wave C = either 1.62 x Wave A or 2.62 x Wave A |

 In addition to the three-wave correction patterns, there is another pattern that appears time and time again.
 It is called the Triangle pattern.
 Unlike other triangle studies, the Elliott Wave Triangle approach designates five sub-waves of a triangle as A, B, C, D and E in sequence.